Partnerhochschulen Netzwerk Rawpixel.com / stock.adobe.com

 • Academic and personal motivation

-• Academic achievements at HSBA
+• Academic performance at HSBA

-• experience abroad
+• Previous experience abroad

-• Personal commitment (social, HSBA etc.)
+• Personal commitment (e.g. social engagement, HSBA involvement)

 Free Mover and Summer/Winter Schools